 With that said, I am completely amazed by God’s bigness.
 And I fully enjoyed the opportunity to worship this God-thing last night, even though I quite obviously didn’t (couldn’t) agree with what the evangelist said.

 I enjoyed the past few days with Keeley as well.
 Keeley is my best friend, my go-to person.
 We shared a pretty adventurous life together at Williams Baptist College last year, and now she’s heading on to her next adventure at a new school about nine hours north of here.
 I stayed in Kennett with her for a couple of days to help her pack and get ready to move tomorrow morning.
 I’m so excited for her (and, ok, kind of jealous) because she’s got such a wonderful story ahead of her…and I know she’s going to blow those Yankees away with her boldness and southern charm.

 And now that I’ve discussed three of my best friends, I suppose I should tell you all how great another one of my best friends is.
 Her name is Shannon.
 Or Shan.
 Or Mom.
 She keeps me laughing, keeps food on our table, and keeps me from becoming a bit too self-centered like I naturally tend to be.
 I think the world of her, and I am so blessed to have her in my life.

 I told you about all of these people so you can hopefully see how lucky I am.
-But unless you know all of them like I do, you’ll just never really understand it.1 year ago More Info
+But unless you know all of them like I do, you’ll just never really understand it.3 years ago More Info

 They aren’t big enough.”